Sustainability means that something will last.

 We try to source seeds that are from small suppliers who specialise in seeds that 'come true' so that seeds can be collected by you if you wish, and the plants grown are the same as the parent plant.
 Or from suppliers who specialise in some of the more traditional herbs.
 We particularly favour small suppliers.

-Where we cannot grow by seed (not everybody has green fingers for every herb!) then we buy from a herb supplier who, like us, grows in as near peat free as possible and, like us, does not use sprays either to tackle disease or bugs.
+Where we cannot grow by seed (not everybody has green fingers for every herb!), or if taking cuttings is not the best way for certain herbs, then we buy from a herb supplier who, like us, grows in as near peat free as possible and, like us, does not use sprays either to tackle disease or bugs.

 For seeds: we like http://www.realseeds.co.uk